Shepherd's Pen AI helps pastors turn their study, their prayers, and their pastoral heart into sermons — in their own words, ready to preach.

 Upload at least 3 sermons for a good voice match — 5 or more is ideal.

-Shepherd's Pen AI reads your uploaded sermons and learns your patterns — how you open, how you transition, how you close, your illustration style, your sentence rhythm, the way you address your congregation.
+Shepherd's Pen AI reads your sermons and learns how you open, transition, illustrate, and close.
 The more you upload, the sharper the voice match.

 1